Hurricane Matthew: How to help those affected

 - Florida and North Carolina have declared states of emergency

-- Matthew has killed at least three people in the Caribbean
+- Hurricane Matthew has killed at least three people in the Caribbean

 (CNN)Hurricane Matthew made landfall Tuesday morning in Haiti as a dangerous Category 4 storm with winds of 145 mph, according to the National Hurricane Center.